 We obviously love going out to eat, but takeout (from the right place) can be just as good.
 So for the nights when you’d rather unwrap a sandwich or some dumplings on your coffee table while failing to pick a TV show, you need a list of standby spots.
 Here’s where to turn when you’re home sick, in a hurry, or just straight-up feeling lazy.
 May the plastic forks be with you.

-Getting takeout is a lot easier than buying ten quarts of peanut oil and dusting off your Disney princess waffle iron from 1995.
-So if you’re dead set on eating chicken and waffles, order delivery from Fat’s and call it a night.
-Their fried chicken has a well-spiced crust that stays crispy in transit, and the waffles are fluffy but thin (Waffle House-style).
+Getting takeout chicken and waffles is a lot easier than buying several quarts of peanut oil and dusting off your Disney princess waffle iron from 1995.
+Order delivery from Fat’s and call it a night.
+Their fried chicken has a nicely spiced crust that stays crispy in transit, and the waffles are fluffy but thin (Waffle House-style).
 Add lots of syrup and Hennessy-infused butter for best results.

 This truck on the side of the road in Queen Anne serves quality Vietnamese street food.
 There’s tasty pho, banh mi, vermicelli bowls, spring rolls, and Vietnamese coffee - with the added bonus that nothing costs more than $7.50.
 Just remember that they aren’t open on Sundays and they close at 8pm most weekdays, so check the time before heading over.